bitstuffing/kivy-downloader/README.md

 *buildozer android deploy run logcat*

-If you have an Android terminal/VM connected you will see it working, if not you can get in from *bin* folder
+If you have an Android terminal/VM connected you will see it working, if not you can get the .apk from *bin* folder

 Some screenshot of the first commit: